Connecting people who care with causes that matter

 Welcome to the Coshocton Foundation

-Elevating Education… With Your Support
+Our Commitment to Caring… With Your Support

 Invest in Our Community Today – Please fill out our donor card to make a valuable, tax deductible contribution to Our Community through the Coshocton Foundation.
 Contributions may also be made online, by credit card HERE